 HOW ARE CAMPERS' MEDICAL NEEDS MET?

-Camp Shohola has two fulltime medical personnel in accordance with American Camp Association guidelines and all campers receive a regular weekly health inspection.
+Camp Shohola has two full-time medical personnel in accordance with American Camp Association guidelines and all campers receive a regular weekly health inspection.
 Our infirmary consists of a six-bed ward, two isolation rooms and one treatment room.
 Cost of infirmary care is included in the camp fee.
-Our physician is on call 24-hours a day and Wayne Memorial Hospital is 20 miles from camp.
-You will be notified if your son must stay overnight in the infirmary or needs to visit the doctor's office or hospital.
+The nurses are able to be in consultation with a doctor if the need arises and there are two minor emergency clinics and one full service hospital within a short distance from the camp.

 WHAT ARE MEALS LIKE?

 Meals are served family style.
 We have a diverse menu with unlimited quantities except for desserts which are kept to one serving to limit sugar intake.
 Yes, there is singing and silliness in the dining hall - and a certain amount of foot-stomping to accompany announcements.
 We have a full breakfast bar at each breakfast serving fresh fruit, granola, and yogurt.
-And there is a full salad bar at every lunch.
+And there is a full salad bar at every lunch and every dinner.

 HOW ARE FOOD ALLERGIES HANDLED?

 We are small enough to handle individual food allergies any way they need to be handled.
 If we need to go completely peanut free to ensure a child's safety, we can and are willing to do so.
 Our chef is well acquainted with food allergy issues and is trained in food handling safety.
 We can customize a plan to address your son's dietary needs with your input and full participation.
 We have been doing this for years with great success.

 HOW OFTEN IS LAUNDRY DONE?